ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/WouldAPlannerRecoveryHelp.rst

 WouldAPlannerRecoveryHelp
 =========================

-Checks if the active controller server error code is UNKNOWN, NO_VALID_CONTROL, or TIMEOUT.
+Checks if the active planner server error code is UNKNOWN, NO_VALID_PATH, or TIMEOUT.

 If the active error code is a match, the node returns ``SUCCESS``.
 Otherwise, it returns ``FAILURE``.